3ricliu/sharktank/README.md

 * Scoreboard
 * Boosts

+Boosts inherits from BoostObject class with prototypical inheritance.

 Boost Holder randomizes when and which boosts (*currently only star and steak*) appear to the user.

 Side Spikes increase in proportion to player's score.